B.A. Art History

-Art History recognizes that things that we call “art” are not only eye-catching, but are laden with meaning.
-Art History is an interdisciplinary field of study that draws upon and relates to many other areas including history, philosophy, literature, language, science, religion, and technology.
-It is closely connected to anthropology, archeology, and cultural studies.
-Art Historians are interested in the ways in which we communicate through images and the built environment, and in the ways in which the human relationship to images, forms, and structures has changed over time and differs from one geographical and cultural context to another.
-We view the visual arts of various human societies as active agents in shaping perception, affecting behavior, and expressing messages in works that represent thoughtful and complex combinations of form and content.
-We ask, “Why has art been so important in the past, how does it affect our present, and how will it shape our future?”
+Are you interested in the ways in which we communicate through images and the built environment and in the ways in which the human relationship to images, forms and structures has changed over time and differs from one geographical and cultural context to another?
+Art historians view the visual arts of various human societies as active agents in shaping perception, affecting behavior and expressing messages in works that represent thoughtful and complex combinations of form and content.
+We ask, “why has art been so important in the past, how does it affect our present and how will it shape our future?”

-The Art History Division at NIU offers a bachelors degree, a minor and the option to pursue an accelerated B.A./J.D.
+The art history division at NIU offers a bachelors degree, a minor and the option to pursue an accelerated B.A./J.D.
 Program in Art History and the College of Law.
 Graduates from our Art History programs at NIU have pursued many different kinds of careers, from teaching at the college level, to curatorial and related educational work in museums, to art-related library careers, to advanced graduate study in institutions around the world.
 We even host the Elizabeth Allen Visiting Scholars in Art History Series.

-Our faculty members are recognized for their outstanding reputations for research in their special fields of study.
-We couple this with a commitment to teaching students from undergraduate to graduate levels, and a strong desire to see students excel.
+Our faculty members are recognized for their outstanding reputation for research in their special fields of study.
+We couple this with a commitment to teaching you and a strong desire to see you excel.
 Come explore with us!

 Art history examines the visual and material culture of the entire globe.
 One of the most important and memorable experiences you may have during your college years is travel to an unfamiliar place to study art.
 Visit the NIU Study Abroad office to learn more.